Individual teachers and

 Copyright Notice

-learning guide to the Virginia middle school USII history Standards of
+learning guide based on the Virginia middle school USII history

 and content